Buy Refurbish Refinance Rent: Building a Rental Portfolio Quickly

 🧠 Broker Tip: Lender appetite varies by property type.
 While residential buy-to-lets are widely accepted, commercial or mixed-use BRRR deals may require specialist lending — and may come with lower LTVs or tighter exit options.

-💬 What refinance LTV can I expect in 2025?
+💬 What refinance LTV can I expect on a BRRR project?

 🧠 Broker Tip: To avoid valuation issues, aim for your OMV to be at least 25% higher than total costs.